 "Reasonable religious accommodation" means an accommodation to enable an individual with sincerely held religious beliefs to participate in the University's programs, events, activities, or employment when that individual's religious beliefs otherwise conflict, so long as the requested accommodation does not impose an undue hardship.

-"Retaliation" means that an individual has been subject to an adverse employment or education action as a result of their participation in protected activity.
+"Retaliation" means taking an action against an individual that might well dissuade a reasonable person from engaging in a protected activity.
+It includes, but is not limited to, intimidating, threatening, coercing, or discriminating against an individual for the purpose of interfering with engaging in a protected activity or any right or privilege provided under civil rights laws or this Regulation.

 "Supervisors" and "Managers" mean a University employee who has supervisory responsibility for one or more University employees.